Pepka Boyadjieva: Research accomplishments

-Prof. Boyadjieva is one of the few internationally renowned Bulgarian sociologists as since 2000 – her citations in Google Scholar by 2021 alone are over 830 for nearly 300 publications since 1997 with H-index 14, and 273 citations and H-index 7 according to SCOPUS.
+Boyadjieva is one of the few internationally renowned Bulgarian sociologists as since 2000 – her citations in Google Scholar by 2021 alone are over 830 for nearly 300 publications since 1997 with H-index 14, and 273 citations and H-index 7 according to SCOPUS.
 According to the ResearchGate with a personal score of 20.91, she is more highly recognizable than 75% of the authors in this scientific portal.